-Hiking: The highway through Red Canyon runs alongside a usually dry wash, far side of which has a newly resurfaced cycle track.
+The highway through Red Canyon runs alongside a usually dry wash, south side of which is followed by a recently resurfaced cycle track.
 Besides cycling, the canyon is also good for hiking, and there are several short, easy trails, including:

-- Photo Trail - a longer path across a short side valley and around slopes on the far side, passing various named formations.
+Birdseye Trail - this is a longer path across a short side valley and around slopes on the far side, passing various named formations.
 Rather better scenery is reached by climbing up from the official path, since the views are more wide ranging, and the formations seem more impressive when seen from above.

 One extended hiking/biking/horse riding path (5.5 miles) leads from Red Canyon across a ridge into the upper end of Casto Canyon, following it to the far edge of the hills, where the streamway opens out into Sevier Valley.
 The lower end can also be reached by road, along a track that leaves UT 12 to the north, later meeting US 89 near Panguitch.
 This valley is more spectacular than Red Canyon, and the trail passes an ever changing variety of pink, red and orange eroded rocks, through ponderosa and bristlecone pine trees, and is especially peaceful, apart from the occasional noise of ATV traffic.